Common poisonous plants for cats

 Narcissuse

 Narcissus is highly poisonous for cats.
-Accidental ingestion can lead to vomiting, diarrhea, abdominal pain, and loss of appetite.
+Accidental ingestion can lead to vomiting, diarrhoea, abdominal pain, and loss of appetite.
 In severe cases, it can even affect the central nervous system, causing seizures, irregular heartbeat, and other complications.

 Lily